liftmodules/mapperauth/README.md

-# Lift MongoAuth Module
+# Lift MapperAuth Module

-Authentication and Authorization module for Lift-MongoDB-Record.
+Authentication and Authorization module for Lift-SQL-Mapper.

+MapperAuth is a port of Tim Nelson's [MongoAuth](https://github.com/eltimn/lift-mongoauth) module to SQL/Mapper.

 # Installation